Dongara District High School is a proud Independent Public School in the Mid-West Education Region.

 We are proud of our academic programs and to supplement the very high standard of delivery of these programs we offer our students the opportunity to participate in extension programs using on line learning through SIDE for years 11-12 and on site delivery of PEAC in Geraldton for years 4-6.
 All of these programs are on invitation and based on testing outcomes.
 Year 7 students are provided with a comprehensive transition program in readiness for entering secondary school.
 We have a partnership with tertiary institutions through the ASPIRE program which supports our academic year 9 and 11 students to identify university pathways.

-Programs with a marine and environmental focus are features of our curriculum initiatives.
+Programs with a STEM (Science, Technology, Engineering and Mathematics) focus are features of our curriculum initiatives.
 We have partnerships with local industry, petroleum industry and the CSIRO.
 The school was successful in gaining a State and Federal Government grant for solar energy and installed solar panels in 2012.

-The school has a vibrant cultural program and have participated successfully in The Rock Eisteddfod Challenge, Waikikiri Dance Competition, YOH Fest, Croc Festival.
+We have a vibrant cultural program and have participated very successfully in The Rock Eisteddfod Challenge, Waikikiri Dance Competition, YOH Fest and Croc Festival.

-There is a good level of parent involvement in the school.
+There is a high level of parent involvement in the school.
 Regular P & C meetings are made up of a core of enthusiastic and committed parents.
-A pro-active un-incorporated School Board plays a vital role in the formulation of the school vision, goals, policies and monitors the operation and outcomes of the School Business Plan.
+A pro-active unincorporated School Board plays a vital role in the formulation of the school vision, goals, policies and monitors the operation and outcomes of the School Business Plan.